-Dorsalgia: Causes and Treatments
+Dorsalgia: Symptoms, Causes and Treatment Options

 Dorsalgia, derived from the Latin words "dorsum" (back) and "algia" (pain), refers to pain experienced in the back.
 Despite its prevalence, there is often a lack of understanding about its causes, symptoms, and treatments.